Mental Health Resources

 How quickly can I get a psychiatry appointment at Lyte Psychiatry?

 Lyte Psychiatry typically offers same-week and next-week appointments for new patients.
 Many patients are seen within 2β5 days of requesting an appointment.
 Book online or call 469-733-0848.
-Telehealth appointments are available for all of Texas and New Mexico.
+Telehealth appointments are available for all of Texas.

 What conditions does Lyte Psychiatry treat?